 The Great Divide Bike Trail

-The Great Divide Bike Trail is all of 2,696 miles long and it is best for advanced cyclists, well, all the long trails are.
-It is can be quite a challenge as it is made of gravel, it is a single track on most of the miles and it also comprises of old railroads that have been converted to a cycling track.
+The Great Divide Bike Trail is all of 2,696 miles long and it is best for advanced cyclists.
+While that is true for all long distance bike trails, The Great Divide Bike Trail is a special challenge as it is made of gravel.
+The Great Divide Trail is a single track on most of the miles and it also comprises of old railroads that have been converted to a cycling track.
 As you cycle, you may not notice it if you have a good bike, but the route eventually gains a lot of elevation, up to 11,000 feet!

 The Underground Railroad Bicycle Route